We have identified the following financial advice and help points for coronavirus affected associate dentists.

 Shortening a trading period to recognise losses will allow the losses to be offset against the profits of the earlier accounting year for a refund of the tax paid.

-15 – Self Employed dentists cash in overlap relief
+10 – Self Employed dentists’ cash in overlap relief

-A taxable government grant will cover 80% of the monthly salary of employees and directors furloughed because of Coronavirus until April 2021.
+A taxable government grant will cover 80% of the monthly salary of employees and directors none working hours because of Coronavirus until July 2021.
+The grant then falls to 70% in July and 60% in August and September.

 It’s possible to be furloughed full or part (Flexi) time.
 Flexi furloughed workers need to establish the total number of hours they usually worked pre COVID and then record the hours they are actually working.
 Claims are apportioned between working hours and furloughed hours for the month.